 Want to share your own blueberry-flavored food with your dog?
 The blueberries themselves shouldn’t be a problem.
 But there could be other ingredients that could be disastrous for your dog!

-Before you share your blueberry muffin, bagel or yogurt with your pup, carefully check the ingredient list.
+Before you share your blueberry muffin, bagel or yogurt with your pup, check the ingredient list.
 Watch out for the sugar substitute xylitol.
 Xylitol is highly toxic to dogs even in small quantities.

 You should also avoid sharing anything containing macadamia nuts.
 These can cause temporary neurological problems when consumed by dogs.

-Blueberries carry a high level of antioxidants that may improve a dog’s overall health.
+Blueberries carry a high level of antioxidants that may improve a dog’s health.
 Blueberries should be fed as a limited portion of a dog’s diet, up to 10% of daily calories.